opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Choose Xsheet > Collapse.

+    - Click the Collapse button in the Xsheet Toolbar.

     - Right-click any column header and choose Collapse from the menu that opens.

     3. Choose whether to include relevant pegbars in the Sub-Xsheet or collapse selected columns only, then click the OK button.

+.. tip:: **To exit a Sub-Xsheet:**

+    Do one of the following

+    - Choose Xsheet > Close Sub-Xsheet.

+    - Click the Close Sub-Xsheet button in the Xsheet Toolbar.

+.. tip:: **To open a closed Sub-Xsheet:**

+    1. Select the Sub-Xsheet column in the Xsheet, or the Sub-Xsheet node in the schematic.

+    2. Do one of the following:

+    - Choose Xsheet > Open Sub-Xsheet.

+    - Click the Open Sub-Xsheet button in the Xsheet Toolbar.

+    - Right-click the column header and choose Open Sub-Xsheet from the menu that opens.

 .. tip:: **To clone a Sub-Xsheet:**